ConderS/arachnid/README.md

 ## Setting Up

-Install Front-End:
+Front-End:
 - `cd js`
 - `npm install` to install dependencies
+- `npm start` to run locally

-Install Server:
+Server:
 - In root directory
-- `pip install -r requirements.txt`
+- `pip install -r requirements.txt` to install dependencies

-Run Front-End:
-- `cd js`
-- `npm start`

-Run Server:
-- In root directory
-- `python server.py`
+- `python server.py` to run locally

 If you happen to want to run the engine itself (in isolation from the server):
 - Create separate virtualenv